-Any sandwich that your child enjoys.
-Metal cookie cutter of any shape.
+- Any sandwich that your child enjoys. - Metal cookie cutter of any shape.

-You can turn an ordinary sandwich into a fun lunch experience just by using a simple cookie cutter!
+Visit our Website www.discoveryisle.com You can turn an ordinary sandwich into a fun lunch experience just by using a simple cookie cutter!
 Before you pack your child's sandwich, use a cookie cutter to cut the sandwich into a fun shape.

 This may entice your picky eater to eat his/her sandwich!